yongkanghe/Agentic-Marketing-Campaign-Generator/docs/ADR/ADR-003-backend-adk-implementation.md

 ## Context

-The Video Venture Launch project required a backend API service to replace the mocked AI functionality in the frontend.
+The AI Marketing Campaign Post Generator project required a backend API service to replace the mocked AI functionality in the frontend.
 The backend needed to integrate with Google's ADK (Agent Development Kit) to provide real AI-powered marketing campaign generation capabilities.

 ## Decision